Thanksgiving, a heartfelt holiday…

 Many were accustomed to attending superficial dinner parties where people merely chatter about the silliest things.
 However, when you are asked about gratitude, the truth is revealed.
 When you experience something real, it is more profound.
 The atmosphere was so relaxed and embracing that love was born each time.
 People were able to see each other for who they really were and their gratitude opened their hearts.

-My boyfriend had been so touched at having been invited that he returned the favor months later and included me when he invited friends to his beach house on the Amalfi coast for Easter.
+My boyfriend, who was a mere acquaintance at the time, had been so touched at having been invited that he returned the favor months later and included me when he invited friends to his beach house on the Amalfi coast for Easter.
 We fell in love that Easter weekend and now we plan Thanksgiving together.

 Varying Thanksgiving Traditions